 Any time a new employee is hired, you as the employer must verify the person is legally authorized to work in the United States by requiring the employee to complete an I-9 Form, Employment Eligibility Verification from the U.S. Citizenship and Immigration Services once a job offer is made.
 The form may not be filled out any time before employment is offered.

-There are three parts of an I-9 form.
-Let’s break down who is responsible for completing each step and what you need to include.
+There are three parts of an I-9 form, which has to be filled out by both the employee being hired and the employer.
+Let’s break down who is responsible for completing each step and what documentation must be provided to complete an I-9 form.

 In this section, the employee attests that they are legally authorized to work in the United States.
 Those eligible to work include: